VonHeikemen/devlog/content/tools/setup-nvim-lspconfig-plus-nvim-cmp.md

   * [LuaSnip](https://github.com/L3MON4D3/LuaSnip)
   * [friendly-snippets](https://github.com/rafamadriz/friendly-snippets)

-In `nvim-lspconfig` documentation you'll find instructions to install the language servers it supports: [server_configurations.md](https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md)
+In `nvim-lspconfig` documentation you'll find instructions to install the language servers it supports: [configs.md](https://github.com/neovim/nvim-lspconfig/blob/master/doc/configs.md)

 ## LSP Config

 What we need to do here is use the module `lspconfig` and call the `.setup()` of the language server we want to configure.

 How do we know which language servers are supported? lspconfig's documentation has the answer.
-You can find the list of valid names using `:help lspconfig-server-configurations`.
+You can find the list of valid names using `:help lspconfig-all`.

 For the language `lua` we can use a server called `lua_ls`.
 Install it and then call it in your config like this.